pyeventsourcing/kurrentdbclient/README.md

 ## Asyncio client<a id="asyncio-client"></a>

-The `kurrentclient` package also provides an asynchronous I/O gRPC Python client for KurrentDB.
+The `kurrentdbclient` package also provides an asynchronous I/O gRPC Python client for KurrentDB.
 It is functionally equivalent to the multithreaded client.
 It uses the `grpc.aio` package and the `asyncio` module, instead of `grpc` and `threading`.